vilcans/pixel_pen/README.md

 You can use the right mouse button to paint with the background color.

+### Fill cell

+In Fill cell mode, select a color from the palette and left-click to fill the whole character cell with that color.
+Right-clicking fills the cell with the background color.
+This is useful for quickly filling large areas with a color.

 ### Color paint

 In Color paint mode, select a color from the palette and left-click to change the character color of a cell.